1st June 2022

 Indeed, the landscape of work and the office has been turned upside down, thanks to the paradigm-shift-like changes brought about by the pandemic.
 Refreshing ourselves about Maslow’s theory of motivation is important, as we continue to adapt and adjust workplaces, to suit the ever-changing needs posed by Covid-19.

 An interesting note: the pyramid we know and love today - and usually associated with Maslow’s theory - was not actually part of his original work.
 The hierarchical structure of each need is less rigid; Maslow himself emphasised how his identified needs are fluid and an individual can move back and forth between each stage.

 What is clear about Maslow’s hierarchy, however, is that if the basic lower-tier needs are not fulfilled, the person will struggle to move to higher levels - and can go backwards when the primary needs are threatened.

-For example, during a recession, an employee will default back to their stability needs when their job security is threatened.
+For example, during a recession according to the pyramid, an employee will default back to their stability needs when their job security is threatened.
 This rings true: if you’re stressed about finances, or job security, higher elements such as a sense of purpose from your role are more difficult to motivate you.
-We focus on each need in adjacent, ascending order.
+We instinctively focus on each need in adjacent, ascending order.

-The basics of Maslow’s hierarchy is that there are five critical needs that must be met, in order to experience a sense of purpose and motivation.
+The basic concept of Maslow’s hierarchy is that there are five critical needs that must be met, in order to experience a sense of purpose and motivation.

 - 1. Physiological needs